Python Basics

 Operators

-In Python, operators are special symbols used to perform operations on values or variables.
-There are different types of operators, such as arithmetic, comparison, logical operators, etc.
+In Python, operators are special symbols that perform operations on values or variables.
+Python has several types of operators, including arithmetic, comparison, and logical operators.

-To calculate the remainder of a division (e.g., 10 divided by 2), use modulo.
-Here, the variable left
+To compute the remainder of a division (e.g., 10 divided by 2), use modulo.
+In this case, left

 will be 0: